-The ETF marketplace is becoming more crowded: At the end of March 2019, there were almost 200 exchange-traded products listed on the ASX, representing more than $45 billion of assets under management.
+The ETF marketplace is becoming more crowded: At the end of September 2021, there were more than 220 exchange-traded products listed on the ASX, representing more than $120 billion of assets under management.
 That’s twice as many options as there were just five years ago.

 That means it’s becoming harder to evaluate the products you’re thinking about investing in.
 Six Park’s investment team spends significant time analysing the ETFs available in Australia and ensuring the ETFs we use to construct our clients’ investment portfolios are the best in the market.
 And it’s not a simple exercise.